nuuuwan/news_lk3_data/README.md

 An indicative target for the primary balance (roughly overall deficit minus interest costs), was assessed at 316 billion rupees more than four times the 70 billion rupee target set in the program.

-Primary balance can be a big surplus if the interest bill is high and capital expenditure is cut and is a type of crisis management tool after a central bank triggers a currency crisis by cutting rates with inflationary liquidity tools.
+Primary balance can be a big surplus if the interest bill is high and capital expenditure is cut.
+It is a type of crisis management measure used by the IMF, after a central bank triggers a currency crisis by cutting rates with inflationary liquidity tools and goes it for help.

 ...